marrober/myApp-config/README.md

 echo -n “<token>” | base64

-Paste the result in as single line to myapp-ci/main-ci/09-argo-project-config/argocd-auth-token.yaml

 Or if the file is not managed by ArgoCD create the secret by hand with :